Kong/developer.konghq.com/app/gateway/routing/expressions.md

   - /gateway/

 faqs:
-  - q: When should I use the expressions router in place of (or alongside) the traditional compat router?
+  - q: When should I use the expressions router in place of (or alongside) the traditional router?
     a: We recommend using the expressions router if you are running {{site.base_gateway}} 3.0.x or later.
 After enabling expressions, traditional match fields on the Route object (such as `paths` and `methods`) remain configurable.
 You may specify Expressions in the new `expression` field.
 However, these cannot be configured simultaneously with traditional match fields.
 Additionally, a new `priority` field, used in conjunction with the expression field, allows you to specify the order of evaluation for Expression Routes.
   - q: How do I enable the expressions router?
     a: |